ManjunathGlO/Artificial-Intelligence-Project-Handwritten-Digits-Recognition/README.md

 # Artificial-Intelligence-Project-Handwritten-Digits-Recognition
 The Handwritten Digits Recognition project aims to enable computers to recognize human-written digits, which is challenging due to the variability in handwriting styles.
 This project utilizes a Convolutional Neural Network (CNN) model built with the PyTorch library, trained on the MNIST dataset, to accurately identify digits from images.

 Implementation Steps : -

-Import the libraries and load the dataset
+1.Import the libraries and load the dataset 2.Preprocess the data
-Preprocess the data
-Create the model
+3.Create the model
-Train the model
+4.Train the model
-Evaluate the model
+5.Evaluate the model
-Create GUI to predict digits
+6.Create GUI to predict digits

 Requirements .txt file :-

-torch
+1) torch
-numpy==1.16.5
+2) numpy==1.16.5
-flask==1.1.1
+3) flask==1.1.1
-gunicorn
+4) gunicorn
-matplotlib==3.3.1
+5) matplotlib==3.3.1
-pillow==6.2.0
+6) pillow==6.2.0
-flake8
+7) flake8
-pip
+8) pip
-pylint
+9) pylint

 Technology Used in the project :-